All Episodes

 I passed over them.

-I wasn't gonna air them.
+I wasn't going to air them.

 Let me go back and show you what I mean here.

-Well, we played number five.
+Well, we played number four.

 Here's number six and number seven.

-First off, is this John King of CNN.
+First off, this is John King of CNN.

-Last night during a Um a special report, breaking news special report, Wolf Blitzer spoke with John King about the news that Osama bin Laden was dead, and this was what John King said.
+Last night during a special report, breaking news special report, Wolf Blitzer spoke with John King about the news that Osama bin Laden was dead.

-Tonight, Barack Obama, the president of the United States will walk into the White House briefing room and deliver a statement that you know, of course, George W. Bush would have loved to have delivered during his presidency because he was the president on 9-11.
+Tonight, Barack Obama, the president of the United States, will walk into the White House briefing room and deliver a statement that you know, of course, George W. Bush would have loved to have delivered during his presidency because he was the president on 9-11.

 Okay, so you look through the prism of how does this affect Obama's real life?